albertattard/java-boot-camp/01 - Primer.md

 $ docker run -it demo:local
 ```

-That all great for development.
+That's all great for development.

 Consider the following: